Male OB-GYNs Are Rare, But Is That A Problem?

 "No one could really pinpoint about what balance they bring, but there's something nice about having them," she says.

 It's important to have men in the field, she says, if only to continue to give patients options in their choice of providers.
-But most her friends and other women she talks to, she says, want female doctors.
+But most of her friends and other women she talks to, she says, want female doctors.

 Blake Butterworth, a fourth-year obstetrics and gynecology resident at the Medical University of South Carolina in Charleston, says he doesn't take it personally when he hears that sort of thing from a patient.